Where to Find Nonprofit Jobs: Your Ultimate US Guide

 Key Takeaways

-• ✓ The U.S. nonprofit sector employs over 12 million people, making it the third-largest employer.
+• ✓ The nonprofit sector employs over 12 million people in the US.

 How It Works